2015 West African offensive: Background

 The insurgent group Boko Haram was founded by the Muslim cleric Mohammed Yusuf in 2002.
 Initially, Yusuf rejected Western-style education in Nigeria.
 Professor Paul Lubeck who studies on African Muslim societies claims Yusuf viewed Western-style education should be "mediated through Islamic scholarship".
-Boko Haram reamend peacefully before 2009; Yusuf criticised the northern Muslims since they participate in what he thinks a non-Islamic and illegitimate state.
+Boko Haram remained peaceful before 2009; Yusuf criticised the northern Muslims for participating in what he considered a non-Islamic and illegitimate state.
 Due to police brutality and the years-ongoing inter-religious violence between Christians and Muslims the group radicalised itself with ideas to overthrew the Nigerian government and establish an Islamic state with the sharia as law.
 On 26 July 2009 Boko Haram launched an armed uprising in the Bauchi state under leading Yusuf's command.
 It later spread into the Yobe, Kano and Borno states.
 They attacked a police station in Maiduguri.
 After a five-day uprising, the police and the Nigerian Army crushed and suppressed the group.
 The incident killed between at least 700 and 800 people; Soon after the uprising, a crackdown by the Nigerian Army followed; Yusuf and some of his men were arrested on the 30th after soldiers stormed into their school and mosque.
 They were later executed on television.
-This was criticised by human rights' organisations and described as an extra-judicial execution.
+This was criticised by human rights' organisations and described as an extrajudicial execution.

-One of his men was his subsequent successor and deputy Abubakar Shekau was believed to be dead after Shekau was shot in the 2009 uprising.
-In a July 2010 interview made by videotape he confirmed to be alive and claimed to be the leader of Boko Haram.
+One of his men, his successor and deputy Abubakar Shekau, was believed to be dead after he was shot in the 2009 uprising.
+In a July 2010, however, he appeared in a videotaped interview where he confirmed he was alive and claimed to be the leader of Boko Haram.
 Throughout the early 2010s, Boko Haram had steadily gained influence and launched increasingly deadly campaigns.
 The group began to seize territory aggressively in late 2014, declaring northeast Nigeria to be a caliphate under their control.
 By the end of 2014, Boko Haram controlled an area roughly the size of Belgium.
 In 2014, the group killed an estimated 10,000 people, mostly in northeast Nigeria.
 Through April, Boko Haram forces killed around 2,000 people in 2015.
 More than 1.5 million people were displaced by Boko Haram activities.
 In addition to killing raids, the group has regularly organized mass kidnappings.
 In April 2014, the group drew international attention by kidnapping 276 schoolgirls in Chibok.
 In total, the group seized around 2,000 women and girls in 2014.
 Boko Haram has been called one of the world's deadliest terrorist groups.